Radhaa08/C-shell/README.md

 # THIS IS AN IMPLEMENTATION OF A SHELL IN C

-to run the following code:
+To run the following code:
-"make main"
+"make main" \\
 "./a.out"